 (B) All electronic documents must be filed by using the user ID and password of the filer.

-(C) A filer is responsible for all documents filed with their user ID and password.
+(C) A filer is responsible for all documents filed with his or her user ID and password.

 No one shall use the filer's user ID and password without the authorization of the filer.

 (2) Signatures